rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 ##### Non-trivial Functional Dependency
 - A → B has a non-trivial functional dependency if B is not a subset of A.
-- When A intersection B is NULL, then A → B is called as complete non-trivial.
+- When A intersection B is NULL, then A → B is called a complete non-trivial.

 ### Inference Rule
-- The Armstrong's axioms are the basic inference rule.
+- Armstrong's axioms are the basic inference rule.
 - Armstrong's axioms are used to conclude functional dependencies on a relational database.
 - The inference rule is a type of assertion.
-It can apply to set of FD (functional dependency) to derive other FD.
+It can apply to a set of FD (functional dependency) to derive other FD.
-- Using the inference rule, we can derive addtional functional dependency from the initial set.
+- Using the inference rule, we can derive additional functional dependency from the initial set.

-The function dependency has 6 types of inference rule.
+The function dependency has 6 types of inference rules.

 #### Reflexive Rule ($IR_1$)
 In the reflexive rule, if Y is a subset of X, then X determines Y.